-Next fill a large sink or bucket with warm-not hot-water.
-Add a capful of heavy duty laundry detergent and one cup of baking soda to neutralize odor; then soak the uniform for at least one hour.
+Fill a large sink or bucket with warm-not hot-water.
+Add a capful of heavy duty laundry detergent and one cup of baking soda to neutralize odor; soak the uniform for at least one hour.
 It is even better if it can soak overnight.

 It is important to know if the water in your area is hard or soft.
 Hard water contains an excess of minerals that make detergents much less effective in removing soil.
 If you have hard water, your uniform will be harder to clean and you will need to add some water conditioner to your presoak bucket.
 This is not fabric softener; it is an additive that helps your detergent work better.

 It may be tempting to use chlorine bleach on white or even gray uniforms but it is not effective for polyester fabrics and can even damage the material.
 White polyester fibers have an inner core that is yellow.
 The chlorine bleach reacts with the fiber and strips away the outer layer making the fabric permanently yellowed and dull.

 Instead, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach or Purex 2 Color Safe Bleach are brand names) and cool water.
 Follow the package directions as to how much product per gallon of water.
 Completely submerge the uniform and allow it to soak for at least eight hours.

 Check the stains and color.
 If the stains are gone and the color looks whiter and brighter, wash as usual.
 If the problem remains, mix a fresh solution and repeat.
 It may take several soakings to remove the stains and restore whiteness but it should happen.

 Play as a Team, Wash Alone